Quantile Graphical Models: Bayesian Approaches: Introduction

-There has been an intense development of Bayesian graphical model literature over the past decade but mainly in a Gaussian graphical model setup.
-In a Bayesian setting, this joint modeling is based on hierarchical specifications of the covariance matrix (or precision matrix) using global priors on the space of positive-definite matrices, such as inverse Wishart priors or its equivalents.
-Lauritzen (1996) introduced an equivalent form as the hyper-inverse Wishart distribution.
-Although that construction enjoys many advantages, such as computational efficiency due to its conjugate formulation and exact calculation of marginal likelihoods (Scott and Carvalho, 2008), it is sometimes inflexible due to its restrictive form.
-Unrestricted graphical model determination is challenging unless the search space is restricted to decomposable graphs, where the marginal likelihoods are available up to the overall normalizing constants (Giudici, 1996; Roverato, 2000).
-The marginal likelihoods are used to calculate the posterior probability of each graph, which gives an exact solution for small examples, but a prohibitively large number of graphs for a moderately large $P$, the number of nodes/variables.
-Moreover, extension to a non-decomposable graph is nontrivial and computationally expensive using reversible-jump algorithms (Giudici and Green, 1999; Brooks et al, 2003).
-Atay-Kayis and Massam (2005) proposed a simple efficient Monte Carlo method.
-There have been several attempts to shrink the covariance/precision matrix via matrix factorizations for unrestricted search over the space of both decomposable and non-decomposable graphs.
-Barnard et al. (2000) factorized the covariance matrix in terms of standard deviations and correlations, proposed several shrinkage estimators and discussed suitable priors.
-Wong et al. (2003) expressed the inverse covariance matrix as a product of the inverse partial variances and the matrix of partial correlations, then used reversible-jump-based Markov chain Monte Carlo (MCMC) algorithms to identify the zeros among the off-diagonal elements.
-Liechty et al. (2004) proposed flexible modeling schemes using decompositions of the correlation matrix.
+There has been an intense development of Bayesian graphical model literature over the past decades but mainly in a Gaussian graphical model setup.
+In a Bayesian setup, this joint modeling is done by hierarchically specifying priors on inverse covariance matrix (or precision matrix) using global priors on the space of positive-definite matrices.
+This prior specification is done through inverse Wishart priors or hyper-inverse Wishart priors (Lauritzen,1996).
+Wishart priors show conjugate formulation and exact marginal likelihoods can be computed (Scott and Carvalho, 2008) but overall inflexible due to its restrictive forms.
+In the space of decomposable graph the marginal likelihood are available upto normalizing constants (Giudici, 1996; Roverato, 2000).
+The marginal likelihoods are used to calculate the posterior probability of each graph, resulting an exact solution for smaller dimension but for a moderately large $P$(number of nodes) or outside such restrictive class the computation may be prohibitively expensive.
+For non decomposable graph the computation is non trivial and maybe prohibitive using reversible jump MCMC (Giudici and Green, 1999; Brooks et al, 2003).
+A novel Monte Carlo technique can be found in Atay-Kayis and Massam (2005).
+There have been approaches by shrinking the covariance matrix using matrix factorization.
+For example, factorization of covariance matrix in terms of standard deviation and correlation (Barnard et al., 2000), decomposition of correlation matrix (Liechty et al., 2004) explore such technique.
+Writing the inverse covariance matrix as the product of inverse partial variance and the matrix of partial correlations, Wong et al. (2003) used reversible-jump-based Markov chain Monte Carlo (MCMC) algorithms to identify the zeros among the off-diagonal elements.